angeljruiz/RuneRunner/README.md

 Start anywhere between the bank and altar with a talisman or nothing in inventory

-RS3 donations greatly appreciated and needed for membership to continue to develop this script
+RS3 donations greatly appreciated and needed for bonds to continue to develop this script